News

 Crew Training And Drills

 Falling overboard on small boats is not a small matter.
 It’s a life-and-death scenario.
 Crew training must be used to tackle this risk.
 Crew members need to know what to do in case someone falls overboard.
 Drills and practice make these responses second nature.
 Now, let’s look at how regular safety drills and better communication can keep everyone safer on the water.
+When it comes to repairing the boat, its better for crews to use polyform fender covers to use as a safety barrier.

 Conducting Regular Safety Drills